-Note The Configuration Administrators group is automatically created when the configuration directory is installed.
-Only members of the Configuration Administrators group the only person who can add more users to the group.
+The Configuration Administrators group is automatically created when the configuration directory is installed.
+Only members of the Configuration Administrators group can add more users to the group.
 Members of the Configuration Administrators group have unrestricted access permissions.

-To add users to the Administrators group:
+To add users to the Configuration Administrators group:

-- I. In Netscape Console, click Users and Groups, then click Directory. - 2.
-In the Change Directory window, indicate the location of the user directory that contains the Configuration Administrators group, then click OK.
+- In Netscape Console, click Users and Groups, then click Directory. - In the Change Directory window, indicate the location of the user directory that contains the Configuration Administrators group, then click OK.